maximevhw/CTF-writeups/Beginner picoMini 2022/pwcrack3/readme.md

         else:
             pass
 ```
+Move the pos_pw_list above this function so it has access to this list.
 Run the new code, this will no longer ask us for an input and just start the loop.
 ```
 python level3.py